secretengineer/FastenFinder/README.md

 ## 🚀 Introduction

-**SortMaster** is an intelligent system that simulates an automated industrial sorting line.
+**FastenFinder** is an intelligent system that simulates an automated industrial sorting line.
 It leverages the power of generative AI to analyze a video stream of hardware items (like screws, bolts, and washers), identify them in real-time, and generate instructions for a sorting robot.

 This application provides a user-friendly dashboard to monitor the entire process, from the live camera feed to detailed logs and inventory tracking, offering a glimpse into the future of automated quality control and logistics.